Targeting Your Maximum ROI: 10 Tips for Ad Optimizations

 How does your creative stack up in the News Feed?
 Does it stand out and draw attention, or slide idly by as users scroll past?
 If it’s the latter, consider stepping outside of the standard static creative and moving into the video world.

-Social video generates than text and images combined, and would rather watch a video about a product than read about it.
+Social video generates 1200% more shares than text and images combined, and 4 in 5 consumers would rather watch a video about a product than read about it.
 As a result, consider testing video or lightweight video creative (slideshows, GIFs, etc.) to add motion and eye-catching appeal to your posts.

 While video and/or motion graphics aren’t a magic bullet that will always lead to lower conversion costs and higher ROI, consider testing video to see if it works for your brand.
 You may be surprised with the results.